 For self treatments, you don’t not need to know the names of all the muscles.
 Just remember to poke around all the areas back here to see what is causing you pain.
 This is the easiest area, compared to the front, where scm muscle trigger points get quite complicated.
 In the back, the muscles are layered on top of each other so we don’t want to worry about which muscle is causing the pain, so it doesn’t matter if it’s trap pain relief or some other muscle that is being affected.

-Now that you have knowledge of trigger points in hand, we want to just find a spot that is tender and may refer pain to other areas, press into that spot for a few seconds and then move on.
-Trigger point treatments really are that simple!
-Here’s a short video on how to target the back neck muscles with the Muscle Wizard.
-If you're wondering about trapezius muscle trigger points and getting rid of trapezius muscle tightness, we'll get to that shortly:
+Now that you have knowledge of trigger points in hand, we want to just find a spot that is tender and may refer pain to other areas, press into that spot for a few seconds and then move on. trigger points in neck treatments really are that simple!
+Here’s a short video on how to target the back neck muscles.
+If you’re wondering about trapezius muscle trigger points and getting rid of trapezius muscle tightness, we’ll get to that shortly:

 For those of you with strong hands, you can start off with just using your hands.
 I’ve found that it’s a great way to start, but not something you want to continue doing, since you’re hands will get fatigued and tired.

 Use at least 3 fingers together.
-This helps maintain stiffness as you're pressing into the muscles.
-Check out the following video on how to treat neck trigger points by hand.
+This helps maintain stiffness as you’re pressing into the muscles.
+Check out the following video on how to treat trigger points in neck by hand.

 Find And Treat Pain In Front Of Neck: